MDPuneethReddy/personalblog/public/posts/jest-mock-functions-or-modules-using-typescript.md

 ### CONCLUSION:
 In this Blog, we have a look into the difference between named export and default exports.
 How to mock named functions, modules.
 We check how to mock Axios with single, multiple requests and check how to mock default imports with complete code and explanation.

 If you like the article, please share it with your friends.
-You can check out articles on different technologies <a style="color: blue" href=" https://mdpuneethreddy.com/"> https://mdpuneethreddy.com/</a>
+You can check out articles on different technologies <a style="color: blue" href="/"> https://mdpuneethreddy.com/</a>
  here.